mrgswift/laravel-encryptenv/README.md

 You will need to generate a new CONFIGKEY if you don't already have one.

-If you put `generate-key` in the optional configkey argument, the encryptenv:encrypt artisan command will automatically generate a new CONFIGKEY and encrypt your .env (or custom config) file values.
+If you put `generate-key` in the optional configkey argument, the encryptenv:encrypt artisan command will automatically generate a new CONFIGKEY and encrypt the flagged values in your environment variables file.

 Upon completion of the encryption, it will display your new CONFIGKEY (See example below)